-- ☐ The AGC selection will be memorized independently on each VFO stack of VFO-A and VFO-B. - ☐ We recommend leaving the AGC turned "On" when using DNR and DNF.
-If the AGC is "Off", extremely strong signal levels may overload the DSP processor.
-This may result in distortion and possible lock-up of the DSP processor.
-The RF gain should be reduced to a level that does not cause distortion or lock-up. - ☐ When a received signal becomes degraded due to pulse type noise, select the AGC receiver-recovery time to "SLOW" by manually to improve signal readability. - ☐ If the AGC receiver-recovery time is set to "Off" by pressing and holding in the [AGC] button, the S-meter will no longer deflect.
+- □ The AGC selection will be memorized independently on each VFO stack of VFO-A and VFO-B. - □ If the AGC receiver-recovery time is set to "Off" by pressing and holding in the [AGC] button, the S-meter will no longer deflect.
 Additionally, you will likely encounter distortion on stronger signals, as the IF amplifiers and the following stages are probably being overloaded.